BenLubar/df-ai/README.md

 *Want the latest (probably broken) changes?
 Download the latest version of df-ai compiled for the current DFHack version from [BuildMaster](https://buildmaster.local.lubar.me/applications/2/).*

 Run `enable df-ai` in the dfhack console to start.
-Run `help ai` for a list of commands.
+Run `help ai` for a list of [console commands](https://github.com/BenLubar/df-ai/wiki/Console-Commands).

 Does not handle already started forts, but can resume from df-ai saves and handle fresh embarks.
 Check `dfhack-config/df-ai.json` for settings.